-The College of Engineering and Technology features 16 world-class laboratories that support classroom instruction and the work of the Rapid Center, our in-house facility for research and development.
+The College of Engineering and Technology features multiple world-class laboratories that support classroom instruction and the work of the Rapid Center, our in-house facility for research and development.

 The labs contain state-of-the-art equipment that meets or exceeds industry standards for work on 3D imaging, additive manufacturing in both metals and a variety of polymers, reverse engineering, product design, automation, additive manufacturing in both polymers and metals, CNC and laser machining, component integration, product testing, and 3D printing capabiilities in our MakerCAT Space.

 The College of Engineering and Technology's offices, classrooms and laboratories are located in the Belk Building.
 Additional labs are located in the Center for Applied Technology.

 Our assembly system employs levels of automation ranging from simple PLC controlled pick-and-place robots to machine vision and TCP/IP control networking.
 This laboratory also houses a variety of both vertical and horizontal type industrial robots.

 This laboratory includes workstations for each student, with software such as Autodesk (AutoCAD, Revit), Primavera P6, Creo, MATLAB, Automation Studio, and Labview to support students in learning about the application of information technology in Construction Management.
 This laboratory is also equipped with an instructor's station and projection equipment, as well as both standard and wide-format printers.